FreeBSD-UPB/bhyvearm64-utils/README.md

 unzip fvp-uefi.zip
 ```
 and replace `$RELEASE` with the latest uefi release.
 FreeBSD was tested with version 51.

+UPDATE: I have tested the new release, version 61, and it isn't working with the 11.3 version of the Foundation Emulator.
+I have uploaded in this repository UEFI version 51 that is working.

 #### Modify the script run_image.sh